Differentially Private High-Dimensional Approximate Range Counting, Revisited: Introduction

-In another line of research, there has also been interest in developing solutions for data analysis tasks that preserve the privacy of sensitive personal information in the input data. \textit{Differential privacy} (DP) \cite{dwork2014algorithmic} is a widely adopted notion that can provide rigorous guarantees of privacy: intuitively, DP guarantees that the removal or addition of a single input entry cannot significantly affect the final result of an analysis task.
+In another line of research, there is an increasing demand for developing solutions for data analysis tasks that preserve the privacy of sensitive personal information in the input data.
+This was, for example, highlighted in an invited talk at PODS in 2019 by Dwork~\cite{DBLP:conf/pods/Dwork19}, who discussed the application of \emph{differential privacy} (DP)~\cite{dwork2006calibrating} in the US census.
+Differential privacy is a widely adopted notion that can provide rigorous guarantees of privacy: intuitively, DP guarantees that the removal or addition of a single input entry cannot significantly affect the final result of an analysis task.
 The main idea of the DP approach is to inject well-calibrated noise into the data (structure) that protects privacy without significantly affecting the accuracy of the analysis task.
 Counting queries, which can be seen as a more general form of the near neighbor counting problem studied in this paper, are a well-studied area in DP (see \cite{hardt2010multiplicative, vadhan2017complexity}).
 However, the error in the final count must be polynomial in $n$ and the dimension of the input space to guarantee privacy \cite{hardt2010geometry, muthukrishnan2012optimal}.
 To reduce the error, the requirements should be relaxed to provide any count within a fuzzy range around the query \cite{huang2021approximate}.
-While this is different to the curse of dimensionality above, the solution that allows for efficient solution again requires counts to be approximate.
-Thus, it is \emph{natural} to study approximate counting problems for high-dimensional ANN problem when considering them in a DP setting.
+Although this is different from the curse of dimensionality above, achieving an efficient solution similarly necessitates the use of approximate counts.
+Thus, it is \emph{natural} to study approximate counting problems for the high-dimensional ANN problem when considering them in a DP setting.